 UB's 300-hour Advanced Yoga Teacher Training (AYTT) program lets you take your profession to the next level through in-depth yoga studies, very specialized courses, and opportunities to practice refined teaching skills.
 You may enroll in the 300HR AYTT Program at any time and complete in one to two years.
 The AYTT 18-hour weekend courses may also be taken individually, eligible for CEUs with Yoga Alliance.

-UB's 85-hour Registered Prenatal Yoga Teacher Training is an intensive three-weekend program that certifies you to teach yoga to pregnant students.
-Learn about the stages and phases of labor and birth and how yoga, breathing and meditation can help bring comfort in all types of births, about the 3 trimesters and how to modify for each, which yoga postures and breathing techniques are safe for pregnancy, and much more.
+UB's 85-hour Registered Prenatal Yoga Teacher Training is 9-month program starting in September that certifies you to teach yoga to pregnant students.
+Meeting on Sundays, you'll learn about the stages and phases of labor and birth and how yoga, breathing and meditation can help bring comfort in all types of births, about the 3 trimesters and how to modify for each, which yoga postures and breathing techniques are safe for pregnancy, and much more.